Hitchwiki/hitchwiki/README.md

 ```

 ### Clean Vagrant box
-If for some reason you want to have clean Scotchbox installed, run:
+If for some reason you want to have clean Scotchbox (and database) installed, run:
 ```bash
 vagrant destroy
 vagrant up